 Innie vs Outie

-Among the most common misconceptions about the belly button is the innie (or inny) versus outie debate.
-Contrary to popular belief, this isn’t decided by where the umbilical cord is cut, but rather by how the scar tissue forms and then dries (remember, the belly button is basically scar tissue).
-As far as anyone can tell, this process is random, but the innie is much more common than the outie.
+Contrary to popular belief, whether a belly button is an innie or an outie isn’t decided by where the umbilical cord is cut, but rather by how the scar tissue forms and then dries (remember, the belly button is basically scar tissue).
+Researchers haven’t found any patterns as to how and why the navel looks different and as far as anyone can tell, this process is random, but the innie is much more common than the outie.

 Lastly, it can also serve an aesthetic role — although many people would regard the navel as aesthetically unpleasant, others pierce and tattoo it, and there’s even a navel fetish: in 2012, it was the second most popular fetish search on Google.